6 Careers Students Can Explore in Virtual Reality

 In this experience aligned to NCCER Welding Level 1 standards, students step into a workshop to see what life is like for a welder.

-They suit up in protective gear, prepare materials, and practise techniques for cutting and joining metal.
+They suit up in protective gear, prepare materials, and practice techniques for cutting and joining metal.

 Each task reinforces the importance of safety, patience, and control in a high-risk environment.
 As they work, students discover how precision and focus can make the difference between a rough edge and a perfect finish.

-The simulation helps them develop problem-solving and practical skills while gaining a genuine appreciation for the discipline and craftsmanship behind a trade that keeps so many industries moving.
+The simulation helps students develop problem-solving and practical skills.
+It also gives them a genuine appreciation for the discipline and craftsmanship behind a trade that keeps many industries moving.

 Executive Chef

-Students can lead a busy kitchen as executive chefs, managing multiple tasks, prioritizing orders, and coordinating with a team to keep service running smoothly.
+Students can lead a busy kitchen as executive chefs.
+They manage multiple tasks, prioritize orders, and coordinate with a team to keep service running smoothly.

-This simulation mirrors the pace and precision of real kitchen service, giving students a realistic insight into the role while they practice leadership, delegation, and problem-solving under pressure.
+This simulation mirrors the pace and precision of real kitchen service.
+Students gain a realistic insight into the role while practicing leadership, delegation, and problem-solving under pressure.

-Through these moments, they develop confidence and a clear understanding of the skills that are essential for success in hospitality and other collaborative roles.
+Through these experiences, students develop confidence.
+They also gain a clear understanding of the skills needed for success in hospitality and other collaborative roles.

 Crime Scene Investigator

-Students can investigate a crime scene as forensic professionals, examining clues, testing samples, and applying scientific methods to uncover what happened using the same processes real investigators rely on.
+Students can investigate a crime scene like forensic professionals.
+They examine clues, test samples, and use scientific methods to uncover what happened, following the same processes real investigators rely on.

-Each task, from collecting evidence to analyzing fingerprints and virtual DNA, sharpens critical thinking, attention to detail, and problem-solving skills.
+Each task helps students build important skills.
+From collecting evidence to analyzing fingerprints and virtual DNA, they sharpen critical thinking, attention to detail, and problem-solving abilities.

-Working independently or as part of a team, they piece together evidence, form conclusions, and support their reasoning, gaining a true sense of the investigative process – an experience that students could not access through traditional work experience opportunities.
+Students work independently or as part of a team to piece together evidence and form conclusions.
+They support their reasoning while gaining a real understanding of the investigative process.
+This is an experience that students could not get through traditional work experience opportunities.

 Dialysis Technician